rodolfobandeira/phantomjs-studies/README.md

 **Example 1:**

-Opens google.com and saves it on a jpeg screenshot
+Opens google.com and saves a screenshot on jpeg format

     phantomjs google.js